 To check if your baking powder is still active, pour 1/4 cup boiling water over 1/2 tsp baking powder.
 If it bubbles, it’s still good.
 If not, it’s no good!

 Dead baking powder is a common cause of cakes not rising, even if it’s not past the due date.
-This is because factors such as heat, humidity and jars not properly sealed will reduce the rising powder of baking powder.
+This is because factors such as heat, humidity and jars not properly sealed will reduce the rising power of baking powder.

 So if you don’t bake regularly and your baking powder has been sitting in the dark corners of your pantry for months, it’s wise to check if your baking powder is still active before embarking on that special celebration cake!